The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsubsection{Correctness of Submissions}

 We observed a direct correlation between the number of correct submissions and overall scores in KIS and QA tasks, as shown in Figure~\ref{fig:correct_incorrect}.
 Teams that submitted more correct answers tended to achieve higher scores.
 Lower-scoring teams often made multiple incorrect attempts, which reduced their overall performance.
-In ad-hoc tasks, since the number of groundtruth images varied widely across queries, the number of correct submissions was less indicative of overall performance as the scores were normalized per task.
+In ad-hoc tasks, since the number of groundtruth images varied widely across queries, the number of correct submissions was less indicative of overall performance as the scores were normalised per task.
 Therefore, we focused on precision and recall per task to evaluate system performance in ad-hoc tasks, as shown in Figure~\ref{fig:precision-recall}.
 In this graph, we observed a stronger correlation between recall and overall scores, compared to precision.
 Even though penalties were applied for incorrect submissions, recall played a more significant role in determining the final score as described in the evaluation methodology.
 Nevertheless, the top-performing teams still maintained high precision, indicating a balanced approach.
+Next, we examine whether timing can help explain the variation observed in correctness and precision.

 \Figure[t!][width=1.0\textwidth]{Figures/incorrect_correct_24}{Number of correct and incorrect submissions in LSC'24. } \Figure[h][width=0.99\columnwidth]{Figures/precision-recall_24}{Precision and recall for Ad-hoc tasks in LSC'24. }